tianlinxu312/tianlinxu312.github.io/activities.md

 ---

 ### Talks and Tutorials
-- Aug 30 - Sep 03 2021 - **Tutorial on Causal Optimal Transport** @ 14th European Summer School in Financial Mathematics
+- Aug 30 - Sep 03 2021 - **Tutorial on The Computation of Causal Optimal Transport** @ 14th European Summer School in Financial Mathematics
 - Jun 19 2021 - **Poster presentation on video summarization** @ Women in Computer Vision Workshop CVPR 2021

 ### Teaching Assistant